isomerpages/moe-jurongwestsec/_distinctive/Character and Citizenship/Sexuality Education.md

 never justifiable and they can seek help in times of need.</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; recognise the
+<p>·&nbsp;&nbsp;recognise the importance of being informed of social and
-importance of being informed of social and moral issues of the day and the need to reflect on these issues, and weigh them against our own moral standpoints as we form our perspectives about them</p>
+moral issues of the day and the need to reflect on these issues, and weigh them against our own moral standpoints as we form our perspectives about them</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; understand that
 we strengthen our character when we commit to sound values-based viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 3 Week 5</p>
+<p>Term 3 Week 7</p>
 </td>
 </tr>
 </tbody>